 A wide variety of services and information resources are provided to the public, covering the following topics:

 Do you have a concern about vehicle, bicycle or pedestrian safety in your neighborhood or elsewhere in Lafayette?
 Submitting a Transportation Action Request Form is the first step towards review of your traffic and transportation concern, such as changes in parking regulations, or installing stop signs, crosswalks, or traffic calming measures.
 Information gathered from action requests and also from traffic counts helps the City plan for future improvements.

 Interested in learning more about safe and enjoyable bicycling, or plans proposed for improving pedestrian and bicycle pathways within Lafayette?
 A variety of tips, plans and local studies are available for your review.

 - Transportation Options

 Considering alternatives to driving alone, or interested in transportation services available to school children or seniors?
 Public transportation offers a number of options, from BART and carpooling, to school bus and senior transportation services.

 Includes information on parking locations, residential parking permits, and parking citations.

 - Commissions and Committees

-The City of Lafayette's Circulation Commission advises the City Council on matters pertaining to traffic safety, parking, and pedestrian/bicycle issues, and is advised in turn by the Bicycle-Pedestrian Advisory Committee (BPAC).
+The City of Lafayette's Circulation Commission advises the City Council on matters pertaining to traffic safety, parking, and pedestrian/bicycle issues.

 - Regional plans and programs are developed and administered at the County level by Contra Costa Transportation Authority (CCTA) and the Southwest Area Transportation Committee (SWAT), and at the San Francisco Bay Area regional level by the Metropolitan Transportation Commission (MTC).